 - Steel-reinforced frame

 - Lowest harness position: 6 inches tall (with infant insert)

 - Infinite Slide harness

 The Evenflo Symphony DLX is a 3 in 1 multimode seat.
-This means that the Symphony offers rear facing and forward facing options with a five point harness, plus a third mode — a high backed belt positioning booster mode.
+This means that the Symphony offers rear facing and forward facing modes with a five point harness, plus a third mode — a high back belt positioning booster mode.
 Coming in at a solid 21 pounds, it isn’t light weight, but that also means it isn’t as prone to tilt as some other models may be.
 Included is a two piece comfort insert that can be used in rear facing mode only.
-The head-piece is secured with hidden Velcro, and the body insert simply lays in the seat.
+The head padding is secured with hidden velcro, and the body insert simply lays in the seat.

 Rear Facing Stats:

 - Height: 19-40 inches tall